Are You Being Reactive Or Proactive?

 Have you noticed the billboard advertisements on your daily commute into work for the franchise tutoring agencies?
 Maybe you have noticed the advertisements for the tutoring agencies on the side of the local buses or tubes?
 Or maybe you have noticed the flyers for the tutoring agencies in your junk mail that arrives in the mail along with your monthly bills.
 Have you noticed that they all follow the same format?
 A child is seen smiling as they work with their private tutor as they sit around a table.
 Or another child is seen holding up their A-level results letter which states they have earned A* or A grades on their exams and are going off to the university of their choice.
 Or another advertisement states that their franchise tutoring agencies almost guarantees an A* or A grade on the final exam of A-level courses.

 And maybe you pause for a moment and think about how well your own child is doing in their A-level courses.
+Maybe you have just received your child's mock exam results and are worried about what they predict for your child.
+If you need an explanation of the results, read the blog post "Mock Exam Results Explained: Are They A Good Indicator Of Your Child's Future Success?"
 And you wonder if rather than spending a lot of money sending your child to a tutoring franchise once a week, whether hiring a private tutor directly would help them earn better grades on their final exams at a cheaper price.
 So you conduct a quick Google search on private tutors in your area which shows not only the Google advertisements for the franchise tutoring services but also a page of links to tutoring websites.
 One of those websites where teachers post their credentials and hourly rate and show up to your house in the evening during the week or during a Sunday afternoon.

 In an act of desperation as your child brings home a failing or a poor grade on their latest A-level course exam you reach for your phone and schedule an appointment with the local franchise tutoring agency.
 Or you enter your credit card details into a website, purchase the contact details of a private tutor and hire them to come to your house and tutor your child for an hour on a weekend afternoon.